dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2847: Focusing on skills aids personal and economic satisfaction.
+### T2847: Prioritizing job readiness prepares students for the modern job market and societal contributions.

 |Support|
 |---|